 Assisting funding for improvements is sought from charitable sources.
-PCCs are welcome to make a contribution.
+PCCs are welcome to contribute.
 Inevitably there are insufficient resources to address all suggested improvement work.
 It is therefore inevitable that some will not be able to progress.
-A note of these is kept on the Property Department's asset register so that they are considered again at the next quinquennial (or earlier if funds permit).
+A note of these is kept by the Property Department so that they are considered again with future quinquennial works (or earlier if funds permit).